felt/tippecanoe/README.md

  * `-pd` or `--force-feature-limit`: Dynamically drop some fraction of features from large tiles to keep them under the 500K size limit.
 It will probably look ugly at the tile boundaries.
 (This is like `-ad` but applies to each tile individually, not to the entire zoom level.)
 You probably don't want to use this.
  * `-aC` or `--cluster-densest-as-needed`: If a tile is too large, try to reduce its size by increasing the minimum spacing between features, and leaving one placeholder feature from each group.
 The remaining feature will be given a `"clustered": true` attribute to indicate that it represents a cluster, a `"point_count"` attribute to indicate the number of features that were clustered into it, and a `"sqrt_point_count"` attribute to indicate the relative width of a feature to represent the cluster.
 If the features being clustered are points, the representative feature will be located at the average of the original points' locations; otherwise, one of the original features will be left as the representative.

-### Dropping tightly overlapping features

- * `-g` _gamma_ or `--gamma=_gamma`_: Rate at which especially dense dots are dropped (default 0, for no effect).
-A gamma of 2 reduces the number of dots less than a pixel apart to the square root of their original number.
- * `-aG` or `--increase-gamma-as-needed`: If a tile is too large, try to reduce it to under 500K by increasing the `-g` gamma.
-The discovered gamma applies to the entire zoom level.
-You probably want to use `--drop-densest-as-needed` instead.

 ### Line and polygon simplification

  * `-S` _scale_ or `--simplification=`_scale_: Multiply the tolerance for line and polygon simplification by _scale_.
 The standard tolerance tries to keep